CD-Mackay/fibonacci-generator/README.md

 ### About

 A practice React application built to capitalize on my love of Fibonacci numbers.
 This application allows users to enter any two numbers to initiate a Fibonacci sequence with, and select the number of iterations to run.
-Underneath each listed number is a data visiualization element demonstrating the rising
+Underneath each listed number an ever expanding line demonstrates the rapid growth of the sequence.

+### Stack
+Frontend: -Reactjs
+          -Axios

+Backend: -Express
+         -Postgresql

+### Setup instructions

+-Run npm install to install dependencies.
+-cd into backend, setup ENV file according to the env.example file

+Backend: nodemon ./server.js
+Frontend: npm start